GRCDEV/ArduSim/help/setup.md

 ### 5.1 Windows

 1. Download ArduPilot.
 This is the project which enables the user to compile a multicopter or other kinds of UAVs.
-In the terminal, input this lines:
+In the terminal, input these lines:

         git clone https://github.com/ArduPilot/ardupilot.git
         cd ardupilot
         git checkout tags/Copter-3.5.7
         git submodule update --init --recursive

     The first command clones the project in the local folder *ardupilot*.
-The last uploaded version of ArduPilot is usually unstable, and we highly recommend to downgrade to the latest stable version for ArduCopter.
+The last uploaded version of ArduPilot is usually unstable, and we highly recommend downgrading to the latest stable version for ArduCopter.
 In the cloned webpage open de *Branch* drop-down list, select the tab *Tags*, look for the most up-to-date version of *Copter*, and put in the third line the tag found.
-ArduSim has been tested with ArduCopter version 3.5.7, and we suggest to use it, as the copter parameters have been modified since then.
+ArduSim has been tested with ArduCopter version 3.5.7, and we suggest using it, as the copter parameters have been modified since then.
 The last command downloads modules needed by the target ArduPilot compilation.

 2. Make the multicopter.
 In the same *Cygwin terminal* go to the *ardupilot* folder and type: